 There are different ways to present a transcription: via closed captions (time-coded to a video itself) or with a plain normal transcript of the text.

 There are two main types of transcription too: verbatim and clean-read transcriptions.
 Verbatim basically means transcribing a text word by word.
-This includes, naturally, all that a speaker is saying, including words such as “um”, mistakes, slang words which are not easily understandable by a listener etc. A clean-read, on the other hand, is a transcription that excludes these errors and fillers.
+This includes, naturally, all that a speaker is saying, including words such as “um”, mistakes, slang words that are not easily understandable by a listener etc. A clean-read, on the other hand, is a transcription that excludes these errors and fillers.

 Who does Transcriptions?